PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 11:45:38
+Last updated: 2024-04-06 11:46:11
-Random Quote: Best-available idea doesn't make something a good idea. - Kinsey Locke
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby